MicrosoftDocs/VBA-Docs/visio/Concepts/about-linking-shapes-to-data.md

 Because shapes are linked by their shape IDs to specific data rows, when Visio refreshes linked data, it must determine which rows in the linked data recordset or recordsets were added, changed, or removed since the last time the data was refreshed.
 To identify these rows, Visio uses the row IDs assigned to the rows in the data recordset.
 Visio can assign these row IDs two ways, depending on whether you designated primary keys for the data recordset when you created it.

-## Refreshing data recordsets that do not have primary keys
+## Refreshing data recordsets that don't have primary keys

 When you create a data recordset, Visio assigns row IDs to all the rows in the recordset based on the existing order of the rows in the data source.
 Accordingly, the first row in the recordset is always assigned row ID 1, the second row ID 2 and so forth.